CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/transformations.md

 **Description**

 Calculates a Geography buffer for input features for a given radius.
-Units supported are miles, kilometers, and degrees. https://turfjs.org/docs/#buffer
+Units supported are miles, kilometers, and degrees.

 * `geog`: `GEOGRAPHY` input to be buffered.
 * `radius`: `FLOAT64` distance to draw the buffer (negative values are allowed).
-* `units`: `STRING`|`NULL` any of the options supported by turf units: miles, kilometers, and degrees.
+* `units`: `STRING`|`NULL` units of length, the supported options are: miles, kilometers, and degrees.
 If `NULL`the default value `kilometers` is used.
 * `steps`: `INT64`|`NULL` number of steps.
 If `NULL` the default value `8` is used.

 **Return type**